archkrrr/SillyTavern-CostumeSwitch/README.md

 ### Usage

 1. Go to the **SillyTavern Extensions** page and enable the **Costume Switcher** extension.
 2. In the extension settings, define the character names you want the extension to listen for.
-For example: `Shido:`, `Kotori:`, `Tohka:`.
+For example: `Char A:`, `Char B:`, `Char C:`.

-   * **Note**: By adding a colon after the character name (e.g., `Shido:`), the extension will only detect those names when followed by a colon, ensuring it doesn’t switch costumes for just "Shido" or "Kotori" without the colon.
+   * **Note**: By adding a colon after the character name (e.g., `Char A:`), the extension will only detect those names when followed by a colon, ensuring it doesn’t switch costumes for just "Shido" or "Kotori" without the colon.
 3. Set your **default costume** that will be applied when no character name is detected in the conversation.
 4. Optionally, adjust the **timeout** before the costume resets, the **global cooldown** between costume switches, and **repeat suppression** to avoid rapid costume changes.
-5. When a character name with a colon (like `Shido:`) is detected, the extension will automatically switch to the corresponding costume.
+5. When a character name with a colon (like `Char A:`) is detected, the extension will automatically switch to the corresponding costume.
 6. Use the **Manual Reset** button to reset the costume back to default at any time.

 ## Prerequisites